killing-vodka/pico-arrayksort/README.md

 Pico Ksort plugin.
 Pico is a stupidly simple, blazing fast, flat file CMS.
 See https://picocms.org/ for more info.

-This plugin is asmall integration for the Twig Template Engine.
+This plugin is a small integration for the Twig Template Engine.
 This plugin directly brings the ksort function from PHP into your tpl file.
 Sort an array by key, nothing more.

 ### Why do you need this?